-- Communication and Interaction this includes children with speech, language and communication needs (SLCN) and those who fall on the autistic spectrum (ASD). - Cognition and Learning this includes children who demonstrate features of moderate, severe or profound learning difficulties or specific learning difficulties such as dyslexia, dyscalculia and dyspraxia. - Social, Mental and Emotional Health this includes children who may be withdrawn or isolated, displaying disruptive or disturbing behaviour and underlying mental health difficulties, e.g. anxiety, depression.
+- Communication and Interaction this includes children with Speech, Language and Communication Needs (SLCN) and those who fall on the Autistic Spectrum (ASD). - Cognition and Learning this includes children who demonstrate features of moderate, severe or profound learning difficulties or specific learning difficulties such as Dyslexia and Dyscalculia. - Social, Mental and Emotional Health this includes children who may be withdrawn or isolated, displaying disruptive or disturbing behaviour and underlying mental health difficulties, e.g. anxiety, depression.
 Other children may have features of hyperactivity, concentration difficulties and/or impulsive behaviours or attachment disorder. - Sensory and/or Physical this includes children with sensory impairment, visual impairment, hearing impairment or multisensory impairments and physical difficulties which may require ongoing support and specialist equipment.